The Rio Scale

 “Three minutes later, when the Earth had turned and brought the telescope’s second receiver around to stare at the same point in the heavens, the signal had gone.”

 This was not in the Cocconi/Morrison model.
 An extraterrestrial signal would not be just a single blip on a computer printout.
 It would be repeated and continuous, at least long enough for scientists to confirm that it was a non-random event.
 Brooks goes on:

 “The signal came from the constellation of Sagittarius, also known as the Teapot.
 Just to the northwest of the globular cluster M55 (to the east of the Teapot’s handle) to be exact.
 There was nothing there.”

 Cocconi and Morrison made a theoretical prediction that contained or implied specific characteristics that were not in the WOW!
 Signal.
 For that reason, SETI scientists never announced that the WOW!
 Signal was extraterrestrial, only that it bore some interesting similarities to the Cocconi/Morrison model.

 What was missing in the WOW!
 Signal was not insignificant.
 It wasn’t repeated and nothing exists at the source.
 So why all the fuss?
 It may have been because, after almost twenty years of silence, the press and the public were starving for some positive news, and this was it.
 Emphasize the positive and downplay the negative.

-I think any fair-minded person would agree that the Newton Bible Code fares very well when compared to the WOW!
+I think any fair-minded person would agree that the Sagan Signal fares very well when compared to the WOW!
 Signal that has been formally tested over fifty times.
-I would be thrilled if SETI officials rated the Newton Bible Code high enough on the Rio Scale to merit but a single test to determine if the sequences are a code.
+I would be thrilled if SETI officials rated the Sagan Signal high enough on the Rio Scale to merit but a single test to determine if the sequences are a code.
 The fact that it is solidly anchored in the Sagan Model of ancient alienism should, by itself, insure a reasonably high rating.